British Sindhis

 British Sindhis are British citizens or residents who are of Sindhi origin.
 They comprise a sizable segment of the British Pakistani and British Indian communities.

 History

-The Sindhis originate from the Sindh region of southern Pakistan.
+The Sindhis originate from the Sindh region of British India or modern-day Sindh province of southern Pakistan.
 Most Pakistani Sindhi immigrants are Muslims, with a minority of Hindus.
-Indian Sindhis, on the other hand, are mostly Hindus.
-They are secondary migrants, moving from Sindh to India following the 1947 partition of India and later settling in the UK.
+Sindhis from the Indian Republic, on the other hand, are mostly Hindus.
+They are secondary migrants, moving from Sindh to the Dominion of India following the 1947 partition of India and later settling in the UK.
 There are also a smaller number of Christians.